Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Unless you have experience with both machines, you likely have a lot of questions!
 Thus, I want to explain in detail what a Cricut does and how this relates to embroidery.

 However, if you want to add a Cricut to your embroidery space, there are many awesome things it can do to help you out when embroidering.
 I’ll touch on those at the end, but let’s first start with the basics of the two machines!

 No, there are no Cricut embroidery machines at this time.
 The Cricut doesn’t have a place for a needle or thread and has no way to stitch a design on fabric.
 Cricut machines thus cannot mimic machine embroidery or hand embroidery stitching.

 But, they can make both hand and machine embroidery easier and more fun!

 What does a Cricut do then?

 Cricut machines are die-cutting machines with the ability to cut hundreds of materials.
 You can also use the Cricut Maker to engrave, deboss, transfer foil, and even score paper.

 There are many different types of Cricut machines.
 If you’re looking for the Cricut machine with the most options for sewists and embroidery enthusiasts, the Cricut Maker (check it out on Amazon or Cricut.com) is your best bet right now.
 This is the only Cricut that can cut fabric without having to bond it first.

 With a Cricut machine, you place your fabric or another blank on a sticky mat, load the mat into your Cricut, and press start.
-Your Cricut will then read a cut file from your phone or computer and cut your material using the directions encoded in that file.
+Your Cricut then reads a cut file from your phone or computer and cuts your material using the directions encoded in that file.